Tom Bombadil ... Tolkien's Holy Spirit of the Blessed Trinity

 In reality

 The Holy Spirit / Holy Ghost is an integral element of Christianity, especially as it represents the actions of the grace of God on earth, and the power of God in assisting human kind to follow the path of goodness and compassion.
 There are numerous references to the Holy Spirit throughout the Bible.
 Outside of the Catholic tradition, the grace of God in the form of a real person is present in the Buddhist, Hindu and Islamic traditions.
-The Indian manifestation of Jesus Christ as Issa is referred to as the 'spirit of God', whilst the Quoran contains a number of references to the work of Jesus Christ outside of the three years between 30-33A.D. when he was preaching and was crucified in Palestine.
+The Indian manifestation of Jesus Christ as Issa is referred to as the 'spirit of God', whilst the Quran contains a number of references to the work of Jesus Christ outside of the three years between 30-33A.D. when he was preaching and was crucified in Palestine.

 -----------------------------